Change Data Capture (CDC)

 SELECT * FROM pageviews_cdc;

-Note that in the above CSAS, we need to provide the topic properties as a new topic will be created in the sink Store.
-To use an already existing topic, such as cdc_logs, in the sink Store, we can replace topic properties with the topic name in the WITH clause:
+Note that in the above CSAS you must provide the topic properties, as a new topic is created in the sink store.
+To use a pre-existing topic such as cdc_logs in the sink store, you can replace topic properties with the topic name in the WITH clause:

 CREATE STREAM cdc_sink WITH ('topic' = 'cdc_logs') AS